MAPReiff/Tikit/README.md

   - [x] Store the “customer” who made the request

-  - [ ] Allow user to add team members to a ticket to give them access to the ticket - pending edit ticket page
+  - [x] Allow user to add team members to a ticket to give them access to the ticket

   - [x] A subject/title

   - [x] The request message itself

-  - [ ] The ticket “owner” who is working on the request - pending edit ticket page
+  - [x] The ticket “owner” who is working on the request

   - [x] Priority of the ticket

-  - [ ] Status (being worked on, on hold, resolved, etc) - pending edit ticket page
+  - [x] Status (being worked on, on hold, resolved, etc)

   - [x] Communication log (comments)